jaywapp/jaywapp/README.md

 ## Junyoung Park 👋

-I'm software developer who focused on performance, architecture and readability when I develop project from south korea.
+I'm software developer from south korea.
+I focus on `algorithm for performance`, `architecture` and `code readability`.

 ## Experience